sillygwailo/Slack-Twitter/README.md

 Environment Variables
 ====

-This bot uses environment variables to store tokens.
+This bot uses environment variables to store Slack and Twitter tokens.
+If you want to run this software locally, use the following as a starting point.

     export SLACK_CHANNEL=yourSlackChannelHere
     export SLACK_TOKEN=yourSlackTokenHere